Dolph Briscoe: Governorship

-During his successful 1974 reelection campaign, Briscoe fought both aggressively and bitterly back against the Raza Unida Party to try to destroy the organization and prevent the movement from spreading beyond South Texas.
-He had countered RUP with legislative attempts to tighten requirements for political party recognition.
-Moreover, he denounced the party as a communist threat and blocked federal funds for Zavala County programs.
-The fallout from the fight over federal funds for RUP's Zavala County stronghold would affect the 1978 primary fight.

-As a result of the political backlash against his policies over racial, educational and economic issues, Briscoe was defeated in the Democratic primary on May 6, 1978 by then-Texas Attorney General John Hill, who garnered 932,245 votes and (52.4 percent) to Briscoe's 753,309 votes and (42.4 percent) with former Governor Preston Smith receiving 92,202 votes and (5.2 percent).
-In the November general election, Hill was very narrowly defeated for the Texas governorship by Republican Bill Clements, who polled 1,183,828 votes (49.96 percent) to Hill's 1,166,919 votes (49.24 percent).
-Some say the bitterness of the nasty Democratic gubernatorial primary between Briscoe and Hill led to Texas Democrats losing their control of the Governor's Mansion after 105 years of Democratic dominance.

-Briscoe left the Texas Governor's Mansion on January 16, 1979 after six years in office and returned to the ranching and banking business in his hometown of Uvalde.

-Briscoe won many political and civic awards over the years, including the designation of "Mr. South Texas" in Laredo.
-He was the largest individual landowner in Texas.
+Briscoe ran for a third term in 1978, but lost to then-Texas Attorney General John Luke Hill in the 1978 Democratic primary.
+Hill would go on to narrowly lose to businessman Bill Clements in the general election, marking the first time the Democratic Party had lost the Texas governorship since Reconstruction.

 Philanthropy

 The former governor was also active in the philanthropic community, having given several million dollars to various Texas institutions, mostly centered in and around the San Antonio area.
 In 2006, he gave a sizeable gift to the Witte Museum, a local gallery which features exhibits specifically geared towards Children.
 In 2008 he donated $5 million to the University of Texas Health Science Center at San Antonio in support of cardiology research and women's health.
 This gift was made in honor of his late wife, Janey.
 Also, that year, he donated $15 million to the Center for American History, which was subsequently renamed the Dolph Briscoe Center for American History and for which he served on the Advisory Council.
 The Briscoe Center holds the Briscoe Papers, which include his gubernatorial records as well as Briscoe family business records.

 In June 2008, Briscoe donated $1.2 million in memory of his late granddaughter, Kate Marmion, to found the Kate Marmion Regional Cancer Medical Center.
 The CMC will serve patients of southwest Texas counties (Uvalde, Real, Zavala, Edwards, Medina, Maverick, Val Verde, Dimmit and Kinney) who otherwise would have to drive to San Antonio for radiation therapy.